-c.
-The Queen Anne's County Department of Human Resources will ensure any investigation conducted by outside independent legal counsel is promptly completed and that the results and recommendations of the investigator are provided to the Queen Anne's County's Department of Human Resources in a timely manner, but no later than thirty-five (35) days from the date the complaint is received by the investigator. d.
-If the investigation concludes that sex discrimination and/or retaliation has occurred, and that it may lead to disciplinary action, demotion, or dismissal, the Queen Anne's County Department of Human Resources shall refer the names of the complainant and accused, and the nature of the complaint, to the Commander of the Internal Affairs Division of the Maryland State Police for investigation.
+If the legal counsel concludes that there d. sufficient indication that exists sex discrimination and/or retaliation may have occurred and that it may lead to disciplinary action, demotion, or dismissal, the Queen Anne's County Department of Human Resources shall refer the names of the complainant and accused, and the nature of the complaint, to the Commander of the Internal Affairs Division of the Maryland State Police or other outside law enforcement agency for investigation.
 The Internal Affairs Commander can be contacted at (410) 653-4350.

 e.
-The Maryland State Police will provide, in writing, to the Sheriff within one hundred and eighty days (180) of receipt of the complaint:
+The investigating agency will, if possible, provide, in writing, to the Sheriff within one hundred and eighty days (180) of receipt of the complaint:

-- 1) A summary of the allegations that were investigated - 2) Findings of fact and conclusions - A recommendation for disposition of the complaint against any individual found to have violated the Sheriff's policies and procedures that prohibit sex discrimination or retaliation f.
-Within two (2) days of receiving the above named materials from the Maryland State Police, the Sheriff will provide a copy to the Queen Anne's County Department of Human Resources.
+- 1) A summary of the allegations that were investigated - 2) Findings of fact and conclusions - 3) If permitted by the investigating agency, a recommendation for disposition of the complaint against any individual found to have violated the Sheriff's policies and procedures that prohibit sex discrimination or retaliation f.
+Within two (2) days of receiving the above named materials from the investigating agency the Sheriff will provide a copy to the Queen Anne's County Department of Human Resources.